 - “Their handouts are incredible.
 I’m leaving with a great resource to refer back to.”
 D.R.

-- Licensed in Canada as a Counselor: This workshop is approved for 6 credit hours through CCPA, event code 64957758.
+- Counselors Licensed in Canada: This workshop is approved for 6 credit hours through the Canadian Counseling and Psychotherapy Association (CCPA), event code: 64957758.

 To view our various workshop policies, including our multi-workshop discount & refund policy, please click here.